 Catinaccio Summit Elevation - 3002 metres

-Time required - 3 hours (exluding getting to the start)
+Time required - 3 hours (excluding the approach)

 Level - Beginner/Intermediate

-There are only 18 peaks in the Italian Dolomites that reach over 3000 metres, and Catinaccio d'Antermoia is one of them.
-It's also the tallest summit in its group known as the Rosengarten in the North West part of the Dolomites.
+There are over 80 peaks in the Italian Dolomites that reach over 3000 metres, and Catinaccio d'Antermoia is one of them.
+It's also the tallest summit in its group known as the Rosengarten, located in the North West part of the Dolomites.

-The fact that reaching the top is easy accessible to beginners in the Via Ferrata World make it for an excellent possibility to bag one of the highest summits in the Dolomites.
+The fact that reaching the top is easy accessible to the beginners of the Via Ferrata World make it for an excellent possibility to bag one of the highest summits in the Dolomites.